sammuelyee/docs/cartodb-editor.md

 #### Find your API key

 1. Go to your dashboard.
-2. Click on your avatar in the top right corner, and select “Your API keys.”
+2. Click on your avatar in the top right corner, and select "Your API keys."
 3. Here, you can copy your API key, see use examples, and reset your API key.

 ### Profile

 Edit your public profile settings incuding your name, website, description, avatar, and Twitter handle.
 To navigate to this window in your dashboard, click on your avatar in the top right corner, select "Account settings" from the menu options and within the second sub-menu on the left, select "Profile."

-### Account settings
+### Account Settings

 Change your account preferences including username, email, and password.
 To navigate to this window in your dashboard, click on your avatar in the top right corner and select "Account settings."

-### OAuth credentials
+### OAuth Credentials

 OAuth is an authentication protocol that allows users to approve an application to act on their behalf without sharing their password.
-To navigate to this section in your dashboard, click on your avatar in the top right corner, select "Account settings" and within the second sub-menu on the left, select "Your OAuth credentials."
+To navigate to this section in your dashboard, click on your avatar in the top right corner, select "Account Settings" and within the second sub-menu on the left, select "Your OAuth credentials."

-### Quotas and billing
+### Quotas and Billing

 We offer a wide range of plans to fit every user's needs.
 Each plan comes with different features and storage quotas.
 Take a look at our [pricing plans]({{ '/pricing' | prepend: site.cartodb-baseurl }}) to pick the best plan for you.